Prerequisites

 Ability to communicate in English

 Like all great things in life, the more you put into this training, the more you’ll get from it.
 That starts before you arrive.
 Below is a list of required reading, as well as a list of optional recommended reading.
-Trainees are asked to read the following books prior to arrival at the training, and write a half-page or one page commentary on each book.
+Trainees are asked to read the following books prior to arrival at the training, and write a half-page commentary on each book.
 Please realize this is not “traditional” reading material for most people, and some of the books might take quite some time to digest.
 Please email finished commentaries (all attached as word docs or google docs, in one email, with the subject line: YTT book reports, trainee name) to om@thesacredfig.com prior to the start of the training.
-Support local bookstores and buy them on bookshop.org.
+Please do not use chatGPT, these reports are for you, not fur us.
+Books are purchased at the trainee’s expense.

 A New Earth.
 Eckhart Tolle